Transipedia/kmerator/README.md

                         kmer request and transcriptional variant
                         informations
   -l, --level LEVEL     Type 'gene', 'transcript' or 'chimera' to
-                        extract specific kmer at these different
+                        extract tags at these different
                         levels. 'chimera' option must be done with 'unannotated' option!.
   -o, --output OUTPUT   directory of output (default: ".")